 Entrepreneurs are implementers.
 They boldly convert ideas into reality, overcoming any obstacle that gets in their way.
 They build ideas and prototypes into successful businesses.
 Even in bad times, they are not interested in maintaining the status quo.
 They want change, they want growth, they want risk-taking.
 They may be a bit vague about how they define success, but they won’t stop until they get it.
 Then they get bored.
 For entrepreneurs, success is everything.

 Managers are trustees.
 They protect and maintain things, making sure the company’s sales, assets, and employees are not at risk.
-They create systems, policies and infrastructure to keep everything functioning smoothly and efficiently.
-They are not risk takers.
+They create systems, policies, and infrastructure to keep everything functioning smoothly and efficiently.
+They are not risk-takers.
 Entrepreneurs leave when the managers take over.
 For managers, sustainability is everything.

 What kind of a leader are you?
-That’s a good question, but also ask what your company needs, when.
+That’s a good question, but also ask what your company needs, and when.
 In times of rapid change, innovators and entrepreneurs are essential.
 When conditions are more stable, or when they need to become more stable after the innovators and entrepreneurs have done their thing, managers often take over.

 One of the worse things for a business is to have the wrong kind of person at the helm.
 Innovators and entrepreneurs who stay too long can ultimately doom an otherwise sustainable business.
-Managers who replace the entrepreneurs too soon can lead to the same untimely demise.
+Managers who replace entrepreneurs too soon can lead to the same untimely demise.

 So put into your business plan what kind of a leader you are, and how the company should be structured (and change over time) to reflect your strengths and weaknesses.

 Special thanks to Jerr Boschee and Jim McClurg for their work in this area.

 For more resources, see our Library topic Business Planning.